 Full-time live-in care costs are quoted at anything from $4000 to $7000 a week, and specialised care can top out way above that.
 Charges, as well as the expertise of the staff and quality of care, vary widely across service providers, so be sure to do your research and check credentials.
 Ask around your family and friends – word of mouth is always the best recommendation.

 Even if it’s not a long-term option for you, you might decide to use private care to get you over a little hump, or while you’re waiting for your government subsidy to come through.
-Remember, even if you decide to source your care privately, you’re still entitled to a Home Care Package – they’re available to all Australians, regardless of income level.
+Remember, even if you decide to source your care privately, you’re still entitled to Support at Home – it's available to all Australians, regardless of income level.